WaveBlocks/WaveBlocksND/_sources/manual/ch2_configuration.txt

    parameters is the most difficult part.)

-Each of these methods depend on one or several more parameters configuring their behaviour in detail.
+Each of these methods depend on one or several more parameters configuring their behavior in detail.
 These parameters are described in the following list.

 ``spawn_threshold``
   The spawning threshold is compared to the norm of the fragment or `spawning candidate`